lihkin213/dns-svcs/known-limitations.md

 {:shortdesc}

  * This service is supported for VPCs (Gen1) that are created after 10/8/2019.
 To use the service for VPCs created prior to that, follow [this process](https://www.ibm.com/support/pages/node/1086243) to open a support case.
- * Name resolution is only supported via UDP (not TCP).